About St. Jude's Anglican Parish (Tucson, Arizona)

 EVANGELICAL & CATHOLIC

-Catholic comes from a Greek word meaning 'whole' - the United Episcopal Church maintains 'the whole Faith' as delivered to the Apostles.
+Catholic comes from a Greek word meaning 'whole' - the Church maintains 'the whole Faith' as delivered to the Apostles.
 The Church also maintains the ancient, catholic form of church government which is episcopacy, or governance by bishops.
 Our bishops are in the Apostolic Succession which we believe stretches back to the Apostles themselves.

 PRO-LIFE